tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 Things you should look for include how are the commit messages formatted?
 Are any additional files changed apart from the code changes (such as NEWS updates)?
 Do the contributions all include additional test cases?
 Do internal only changes need documentation?

+Some Common tidyverse conventions are

+ - Add a bullet to `NEWS.md` for each change referencing the issue number and your GitHub username.
+ - Add `Closes #123` at the end of your commit message to automatically close the issue with the PR is merged.
+ - Document functions with [roxygen](https://github.com/klutometis/roxygen) and be sure to run `devtools::document()` before submitting.

 Read the reviewer comments in the pull request to get an idea of what in particular reviewers are looking for.
-Do they require certain code style, variable names or code organization?
+Do they require certain [code style](http://style.tidyverse.org), variable names or code organization?
 Are there common requests such as adding a note to the NEWS commonly forgotten?
 If you can handle these things _before_ the reviewer even sees your code is greatly reduces the friction in merging your changes.

 ### Make your changes as _small_ as possible ###